Twingate/terraform-provider-twingate/docs/guides/gke-helm-provider-deployment-guide.md

     value = var.network
   }

-  # connector image updates are not tied to helm chart updates, so in order to keep the connector up to date we are using its image sha256 as helm property
+  # Connector image updates are not tied to Helm chart updates, so in order to keep the Connector up to date we are using its image sha256 as a Helm property.
-  # every time a new version of the connector is pushed and the terraform build runs, the connector will be updated and restarted
+  # Every time a new version of the Connector is pushed and the Terraform build runs, the Connector will be updated and restarted.
   set {
     name  = "sha256"
     value = data.docker_registry_image.connector.sha256_digest